microsoft/computervision-recipes/scenarios/action_recognition/video_annotation/README.md

 ## Scripts for use with the VIA Tool

 The VIA tool outputs annotations as a csv file.
 Often however we need each annotated action to be written as its own clip and into separate files.
-For this, we provide some utility functions (in this folder) which help with:
-- Extraction of each action as "positive" clip, and "negative" clips defined as video segments where no action-of-interest occurs.
+These clips can then serve as training examples for action recognition models.
+We provide some scripts to aid in the construction of such datasets:
-- Conversion of the video clips to a format which the VIA tool knows how to read.
+- [video_conversion.py](./video_conversion.py) - Conversion of the video clips to a format which the VIA tool knows how to read.
+- [clip_extraction.py](./clip_extraction.py) - Extraction of each annotated action as a separate clip.
+Optionally, "negative" clips can be generated, in which no action-of-interest occurs.
+Negative clips can be extracted in two ways: either all contiguous non-overlapping negative clips can be extracted or a specified number of negative examples can be randomly sampled.
+This behaviour can be controlled using the `contiguous` flag.
+The script outputs clips into directories specific to each class and generates a label file that maps each filename to the clip's class label.
+- [split_examples.py](./split_examples.py) - Splits generated example clips into training and evaluation sets.
+Optionally, a negative candidate set and negative test set can be generated for hard negative mining.

 ## Annotation Tools Comparison